AMSII/blue/blue/w20/bs_profpage.md

 ### P.S.

-In the jumbotron, you can see 3 little dots.
+In the jumbotron in the above picture, you can see 3 little dots.
 This is the carousel.

 Read this: <a href="https://www.w3schools.com/bootstrap4/bootstrap_carousel.asp.asp">https://www.w3schools.com/bootstrap4/bootstrap_carousel.asp</a>